 In the United Kingdom, information is issued by PGIM Limited with registered office: Grand Buildings, 1-3 Strand, Trafalgar Square, London, WC2N 5HR.
 PGIM Limited is authorized and regulated by the Financial Conduct Authority ("FCA") of the United Kingdom (Firm Reference Number 193418).
 In the European Economic Area ("EEA"), information is issued by PGIM Real Estate Luxembourg S.A. with registered office: 2, boulevard de la Foire, L1528 Luxembourg.
 PGIM Real Estate Luxembourg S.A. is authorized and regulated by the Commission de Surveillance du Secteur Financier in Luxembourg (registration number A00001218) and operating on the basis of a European passport.
-In certain EEA countries, information is, where permitted, presented by PGIM Limited in reliance of provisions, exemptions or licenses available to PGIM Limited and/or PGIM Real Estate Luxembourg S.A. to persons who are professional clients as defined under the rules of the FCA and/or to persons who are professional clients as defined in the relevant local implementation of Directive 2014/65/EU (MiFID II).
+In certain EEA countries, information is, where permitted, presented by PGIM Limited in reliance of provisions, exemptions or licenses available to PGIM Limited under temporary permission arrangements following the exit of the United Kingdom from the European Union.
+These materials are issued by PGIM Limited and/or PGIM Real Estate Luxembourg S.A. to persons who are professional clients as defined under the rules of the FCA and/or to persons who are professional clients as defined in the relevant local implementation of Directive 2014/65/EU (MiFID II).

 PGIM Real Estate Germany AG is a German Capital Management Company with a respective license pursuant to sec.
 20, 22 of the German Capital Investment Act (Kapitalanlagegesetzbuch-KAGB).
-In case PGIM Real Estate Germany AG markets or distributes units or shares in external investment funds, i.e., investment funds for which PGIM Real Estate Germany AG does not provide the collective portfolio management within the meaning of Directive 2011/61/ EU or, respectively, the KAGB, such marketing or distribution is performed in accordance with sec.
+In case PGIM Real Estate Germany AG markets or distributes units or shares in external investment funds, i.e., investment funds for which PGIM Real Estate Germany AG does not provide the collective portfolio management within the meaning of Directive 2011/61/EU or, respectively, the KAGB, such marketing or distribution is performed in accordance with sec.
 20 para.
 3 no.6 KAGB.
 PGIM Real Estate Germany AG is not responsible for the collective portfolio management (including portfolio and risk management) within the meaning of Directive 2011/61/EU or, respectively, the KAGB, with regard to the respective investment funds in this case.
 It is also not responsible for the content of any marketing material (including prospectus, Offering Memoranda etc.) provided by the fund manager or other third parties.
 PGIM Real Estate Germany AG will not examine or assess the individual situation of any prospective investor and does not provide any personal recommendations, including recommendations related to tax issues, to prospective investors relating to transactions in the respective investment funds.
 Where relevant, prospective investors should seek advice from qualified third parties before they take an investment decision.